- Name Glossary

 Middle Name - the part of a person's name occurring between the first and family names, as a second given name.

-Name Sake - a person who is named after someone else--usually within the same family.
+Name Sake - a person who is named after someone else, or someone you're named after.

 Odonym - the name of a street or road.